-- the expansion of our customer base; - the renewal of agreements with, and expansion of coverage by, existing customers; - the size, timing and terms of our sales to both existing and new customers; - the introduction of products or services that may compete with us for the limited funds available to our customers, and changes in the cost of such products or services; - changes in our customers' and potential customers' budgets; - our ability to control costs, including our operating expenses; - our ability to hire, train and maintain our direct sales force, engineers, and marketing employees; - the timing of satisfying revenue recognition criteria in connection with initial deployment and renewals; and - general economic and political conditions, both domestically and internationally.
+- the expansion of our customer base; - the renewal of agreements with, and expansion of coverage by, existing customers; - the size, timing and terms of our sales to both existing and new customers; - the introduction of products or services that may compete with us for the limited funds available to our customers, and changes in the cost of such products or services; - changes in our customers' and potential customers' budgets; - our ability to control costs, including our operating expenses; - our ability to hire, train and maintain our direct sales force, engineers, and marketing employees; - the timing of satisfying revenue recognition criteria in connection with initial deployment and renewals; - · general economic and political conditions, both domestically and internationally; and - the effects of outbreaks, epidemics or pandemics of contagious diseases, including the length and severity of COVID-19.

-Any one of these or other factors discussed elsewhere in this prospectus or the documents incorporated by reference herein may result in fluctuations in our revenues and operating results, meaning that quarter-to-quarter comparisons of our revenues, results of operations and cash flows may not necessarily be indicative of our future performance.
+Any one of these or other factors discussed elsewhere in this Reoffer Prospectus, or the documents incorporated by reference herein, may result in fluctuations in our revenues and operating results, meaning that quarter-to-quarter comparisons of our revenues, results of operations and cash flows may not necessarily be indicative of our future performance.